aibolem/vexflow-wiki-vexchords/Chord-Symbols-and-Chord-Changes.md

 ![](https://imgur.com/ROaXd84.png)

-That looks better.
-Now that we have fonts with some good formatting, we can do some more practical applications.
+We now have chord symbols with nicer formatting.

 ## Stacking

 The last few examples show a superscript.
 As you'd expect, `SymbolModifiers.SUBSCRIPT` gives you subscript.
-If you do superscript immediately followed by a subscript, the logic will align them vertically and stack them.
+If you do superscript immediately followed by a subscript, the logic will align them stack them vertically.
 [See this example.](https://jsfiddle.net/r9Ljckhn/)

 ![](https://imgur.com/07rgGF8.png)

 ## Parentheses